pipipi-pikachu/PPTist/README.md

 2. <b>User Friendly</b>: It offers a context menu available everywhere, dozens of keyboard shortcuts, and countless editing detail optimizations, striving to replicate a desktop application-level experience.
 3. <b>Feature Rich</b>: Supports most of the commonly used elements and functionalities found in PowerPoint, supports generate PPT by AI, supports exporting in various formats, and offers basic editing and previewing on mobile devices.

+# 👀 Front-Row Reminder
+1. This project is a "Web Slideshow Application", not a "low-code platform", "H5 editor", "image editor", "whiteboard application", or similar tools.
+2. The target audience for this project is <b>developers with needs for [Web slideshow] development</b>.
+The provided link is merely a demo address and does not offer any online services.
+You should not use this project directly as a tool, nor does it support out-of-the-box functionality.
+If you simply need a service or tool, you can opt for more excellent and mature products such as: [Slidev](https://sli.dev/)、[revealjs](https://revealjs.com/), etc.
+3. Here are some summarized [Frequently Asked Questions](/doc/Q&A.md).
+When raising Issues or submitting PRs for the first time, be sure to read this document in advance.

 # 🚀 Installation
 ```